 • Environmental stabilization for an injured patient

-This is an intensive three day course, so be sure to arrive prepared and ready to demonstrate your first aid skills.
-Each day will begin at 8:30 am and run until about 5:00 pm with a 1 hour break for lunch.
-Yamnuska has complimentary tea, coffee and hot chocolate for students, as well as a fridge and microwave available to use if you wish to bring your own lunch.
+This is an intensive course, so be sure to arrive prepared and ready to demonstrate your first aid skills.
+Each day will begin at 8:30 am and run until about 5:00 pm with a 1-hour break for lunch.
+Yamnuska has complimentary tea, coffee, and hot chocolate for students, as well as a fridge and microwave available to use if you wish to bring your own lunch.

 The program has a combination of curriculum reviews and wilderness first aid scenarios.
 Students will be assessed on their practical first aid skills during scenarios and practice sessions.
 The course ends with a final written exam.
-100% attendance over the three days is required.
-A mark of 80% or higher on the final written exam, as well as demonstration of all required practical skills is required to pass the course.
+100% attendance is required.
+A mark of 80% or higher on the final written exam, as well as a demonstration of all required practical skills, is required to pass the course.

 - My certification is already expired.
 Am I still able to take the recertification course?
-Unfortunately, no. You must currently hold valid 80 Hour Wilderness First Aid certification in order to take the recertification course.
-If you allow your certificate expire you must take the full 80 hour program again to regain your certification.
+Unfortunately, no. You must currently hold a valid 80 Hour Wilderness First Aid certification in order to take the recertification course.
+If you allow your certificate to expire you must take the full 80-hour program again to regain your certification.

 - What is the difference between the Advanced Adventure Medic Certification and the Wilderness First Responder Certification?
 The AAM certification is recognized by Alberta Workplace Health and Safety and by extension, the other western provinces.
-The WFR is recognized by the Outdoor Industry or other professions that require 80 hour advanced first aid.
+The WFR is recognized by the Outdoor Industry or other professions that require 80-hour advanced first aid.
 You can only qualify for the AAM if your certification is from an approved Alberta WH&S provider.
-Many of the 80 hour wilderness based courses are not recognized.
-Please check on the Alberta government or other governing body website for more information.
+Many of the 80-hour wilderness-based courses are not recognized.
+Please check on the Alberta government or another governing body website for more information.